Parts of a Garage Door Opener System

 7. Brackets and Hinges

 Brackets and hinges both perform a role related to keeping the garage door mechanism connected.
-Brackets are the metal parts that keep the cables and rollers fastened to the sides of the garage door.
+Brackets, made from metal parts, secure the cables and rollers to the garage door.

 You can find garage door hinges in the middle of the door itself.
-The door is made up of different door panels so it can fold as it opens, enabling it to transition smoothly from standing vertically to lying horizontally.
+The door is made up of different door panels so it can fold as it opens, enabling it to transition smoothly.
 The hinges are what make this possible, keeping the different panels connected but also allowing them to fold.

 8. Weather Seals

-The whole point of a garage door is to guard your car and home from the impact of rain, snow, insects and other natural elements.
-If it doesn’t perform this function, the whole mechanism is ineffective.
-That’s why garage doors come with weather seals along the sides and bottom of the opening.
-The door seals bridge the small gap between the door and the walls, insulating the garage from the outdoors.
+The whole point of a garage door is to guard your car and home from drafts, insects, rain, snow and other natural elements.
+That’s why garage doors come with weather seals made from strips of rubber or vinyl along the sides and bottom of the opening.
+The door seals bridge the small opening between the door and the floor and walls.

 9. Safety Sensor